MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/test-a-javaScript-client-side-web-application.md

 > [!CAUTION]
 > If you get an empty page after clicking the `Without SDK` button, check that you have [configured the Azure AD App Registration](https://github.com/microsoft/m365-developer-proxy/tree/main/samples#configure-azure-ad-app-registration).
 The issue occurs when the `.env` file containing the `Client ID` of your app registration is missing.

-Select the `Login` button and complete the login flow.
+Select the `Login` button and complete the sign in flow.

 ![Screenshot of the sample app running in Microsoft Edge browser on Windows 11.
 The app shows a large Microsoft logo with two buttons below it.
 A primary button with the text 'Login' and a secondary button with the text 'Back'.](https://github.com/microsoft/m365-developer-proxy/assets/11563347/216ffb03-c316-4ed7-9a63-760063853715)